zechlau14/zechlau14.github.io/projects/pets-with-fedoras-slides.md

 ---
 # Home 2

-**For you**: As the agents leave their home, the camera pans over to see Linneaus and Fern starting their project.
+As the agents leave their home, the camera pans over to show Linneaus and Fern starting their project.
 How are they getting the necessary materials / ingredients?
 Which of their friends has come over to help them?

 ---
 # Mission 3
-**For you**: The agents arrive at Dr. Goof's lair.
+The agents arrive at Dr. Goof's lair.
 Where is it?
 What trap has Dr. Goof prepared for the agents?

 | d6 | Trap |
 | --- | --- |